 We collect NetFlow/sFlow from routers, switches, firewalls, and load balancers.
-Alternatively, an agent can be installed.
+When this is not possible, an agent can be installed.
 See Capturing network traffic using agents

-- Does Faddom have the ability to to drill into apps, services, and processes and how is this done?
+Does Faddom have the ability to drill into apps, services, and processes and how is this done?

-We do not drill into services and processes on a VM, however you can see running processes on Linux VMs using the Service Discovery feature.
-We use network traffic data to build the dependencies, and VMware APIs for details on the servers themselves.
+We do not drill into services and processes on a VM, however, you can see running processes on VMs using the Service Discovery feature.
+We use network traffic data to build the dependencies and VMware APIs for details on the servers themselves.